esluyter/ESTimeline/README.md

 - check the `useMixerChannel` box
 - scroll down to the "current ad-hoc mixer interface" on this page
   - copy and paste that code into your SuperCollider IDE and evaluate it
+- click back on the timeline and press play
   - you will now see a mixer on which currently playing channels are visible
     - subtimelines feed into their parent track's channel
   - you can move these faders and pan knobs around to mix the inputs